 Home » Attractions » Attractions Nature » Berca Mud Volcanoes: Moonscape Scenes on Earth

 The constant eruption activity has created an almost unreal landscape with mud rivers appearing and eventually drying up, adding extra dramatic features to the plateaus.
-This desolate, but beautiful scenery is completed by the unique and strange noise gas makes when it comes out from the craters appeared around their emission points.
+This desolate but beautiful scenery is completed by the unique and strange noise gas makes when it comes out from the craters that appeared around their emission points.

 Exploring the Berca Mud Volcanoes is a unique experience for all your senses so be sure to take your camera to catch at least the visual memory of this rare and strange sight.